timonweb/django-tailwind/docs/installation.md

     ]
     ```

 12. Finally, you should be able to use *Tailwind CSS* classes in HTML.
-Start the development server by running the
-    following command in your terminal:
+You have two options to start development:

+    **Option 1 (Recommended):** Start both Django and Tailwind development servers simultaneously:

     ```bash
+    python manage.py tailwind dev
+    ```

+    **Option 2:** Start only the Tailwind watcher (you'll need to run `python manage.py runserver` separately):

+    ```bash
     python manage.py tailwind start
     ```

-    Check out the [Usage](./usage.md) section for information about the production mode.
+    Check out the [Usage](./usage.md) section for more details and information about the production mode.

 ## Optional configurations